 For more information, please visit https://campushealth.tulane.edu/

-Tulane will no longer be restricting or monitoring domestic travel for students.
-Students who will be traveling internationally while enrolled or immediately prior to enrollment should coordinate this travel through the Dean of Students Office.
+Tulane will not restrict nor monitor domestic travel for students.
+Students who will be traveling internationally while enrolled or immediately prior to enrollment should coordinate this travel through the Dean of Students Office following these 3 steps:

 In compliance with CDC and Department of Transportation guidelines, masks are still required on Tulane Shuttles & Transportation vehicles, regardless of vaccination status.
 However, social distancing is no longer required, and capacity on our vehicles has returned to 100%.